Self-Correcting Text-to-Video Generation with Misalignment Detection and Localized Refinement

+We evaluate our method on two T2V generation benchmarks: EvalCrafter~\citep{liu2023evalcrafter} and T2V-CompBench~\citep{sun2024t2v}.\footnote{All reported results are based on our own experiments.
+We use ver.1 of T2V-CompBench.} Details are provided in the Appendix \cref{sec:appendix-evaluation-details}.

+\textbf{(1) EvalCrafter.} We follow the official metadata to split prompts by attributes into four sections: \textit{count}, \textit{color}, \textit{action}, and \textit{others}.
+The \textit{others} category includes scenery-related prompts, such as Camera movement (e.g., \textit{"Zoom in"}), Landscape (e.g., \textit{"A bustling street in Paris"}), and Style (e.g., \textit{"Polaroid style"}).
+For evaluation metrics, we report four groups: text-video alignment, video quality, motion quality, and temporal consistency.

-For T2V-CompBench, we evaluate generation capabilities from the composition-centric scene prompts, including spatial relationships, generative numeracy, and consistent attribute binding, where each of these categories includes 100 prompts.
-We evaluate each category using ImageGrid-LLaVA~\cite{liu2024improved} for consistent attribute binding and GroundingDINO~\cite{liu2023grounding} for the other two dimensions.
-See the appendix for more details.
+\textbf{(2) T2V-CompBench.} We adopt three compositional reasoning categories from this benchmark: spatial relationships, generative numeracy, and consistent attribute binding.
+We use ImageGrid-LLaVA~\citep{liu2024improved} for consistent attribute binding evaluation and GroundingDINO~\citep{liu2023grounding} for the other two dimensions.

-\paragraph{Implementation details.} We implement \ours{} on three recent T2V models (T2V-turbo~\cite{li2024t2v}, VideoCrafter2~\cite{chen2024videocrafter2} and CogVideoX-5B~\cite{yang2024cogvideox}).
-In the video refinement planning stage~(\cref{sec:subsec:video_refinement_planning}), we follow the DSG~\cite{dsg} framework, where we employ \textit{GPT-4-0125}~\cite{openai2024gpt4} to generate evaluation questions and \textit{GPT-4o}~\cite{gpt4o} to provide corresponding answers.
-For the RPS module, we employ MolmoE-1B and Semantic-SAM (L).
-We use $K=5$ and $1$ iteration for experiments.
-Once the DSG score reaches $1.0$ (the maximum score), we do `early-stop' and skip further refinements.
-We use two NVIDIA RTX A6000 GPUs (40GB) for experiments.
-See the appendix for more details.